What is the international FCHgo Award?

 Awards and prizes

 The winners at national level in the project countries may have the chance to be awarded prices and participate to national award ceremonies to be organized by partner organizations between September and October 2020.
 The winners at international level will be represented at the final award ceremony within the FCH Joint Undertaking programme review and stakeholder forum, which will be held in Brussels in November 2020.

-The International Award will start in February 2020.
+The International Award is open for submissions from February 2020.